trishume/SublimeRustAutoImport/Readme.md

 { "keys": ["ctrl+a"], "command": "rust_auto_import" },
 ```

+You can also try it out immediately by choosing "Rust: auto-import" from the context menu or command pallete.

 ## Disclaimers

 Feel free to send a PR if you want to fix one of these.